hdShang/arxiv-daily/docs/cs-RO/2025-08-04/papers/250802146v2-screwsplat-an-end-to-end-method-for-articulated-object-recognition.md

 ---
 layout: default
-title: ScrewSplat: An End-to-End Method for Articulated Object Recognition
+title: "ScrewSplat: An End-to-End Method for Articulated Object Recognition"
 ---

 # ScrewSplat: An End-to-End Method for Articulated Object Recognition